 One of the UK's biggest and most secret bunkers was hidden in the small Scottish town of Anstruther, near Troywood in Fife.
 Like Kelvedon Hatch, this regional government hideout was hidden beneath an innocent-looking Scottish farmhouse.

-The bunker was originally built as a radar station during the Second World War II but was later rebuilt as part of the ROTOR project in the 50s before coming a civil defence bunker in the 60s.
+was originally built as a radar station during the Second World War II but was later rebuilt as part of the ROTOR project in the 50s before coming a civil defence bunker in the 60s.

 The Northern Zone Regional War Room took over the site in 1973 and remained in use during until the collapse of the Soviet Union as the Cold War came to an end in the mid 80s.